-As the American Cancer Society reports, there were 1.7 million new cases of cancer in 2017 more than 15 million Americans are living today with a cancer history.
+As the American Cancer Society reports, in 2020 there will be 1.8 million new cases of cancer and more than 17 million Americans living with a cancer history.

 Cancer is an expensive disease.
 Even if you have insurance, you may have trouble meeting the financial obligations of care.
 Consider the following: